systeminit/si/app/docs/src/how-tos/aws-lambda.md

 Add a `Lambda Function Url` to your `HelloWorldNodeFunction` Lambda function frame.

-Set the component name to be `FunctionPublicUrl`.
+Set the Component name to be `FunctionPublicUrl`.

 Set the `AuthType` to be `NONE`.